 “A” rating for patient safety

-UC Davis Medical Center was awarded an “A” grade for patient safety from The Leapfrog Group, a nonprofit coalition of some of the nation's largest employers and health-care purchasers, in its October 2014 Hospital Safety Score update.
-The hospital also received the top grade for the last two reporting periods announced in April 2014 and October 2013.
+UC Davis Medical Center was awarded an “A” grade for patient safety from The Leapfrog Group, a nonprofit coalition of some of the nation's largest employers and health-care purchasers, in its spring 2015 Hospital Safety Score update.
+The hospital also received the top grade for the last three reporting periods.

 The grades used in the Leapfrog Hospital Safety Score program are derived from expert analysis of publicly available data using national evidence-based measures of patient safety such as the rates of inpatient injuries, infections and medical errors, and efforts toward improvement.